New Releases

 Some devices are compatible with the Domia Lite protocol.
 Commands for these devices are mapped to standard X10 house and unit codes, and so appear as X10 devices in xPL.
 Other devices use a proprietary HomeEasy protocol, translated to homeeasy.basic in xPL.
 See here for compatibility information.

 IKEA Koppla x10.basic x10.basic IKEA have now discontinued the Koppla range.
-Support has also been dropped from the latest RFXCOM receivers and transmitters, but it can be included as a special request.
+Support has also been dropped from the latest RFXCOM receivers, but it can be included as a special request.
+The RFXMitter includes support for sending Koppla commands.

 Commands for Koppla devices are mapped to standard X10 house and unit codes, and so appear as X10 devices in xPL.